sgoffe/garbage-sort/README.md

 ***Transfer Learning  model*** -
 Transfer learning is a machine learning technique where a pre-trained model developed for a specific task is reused as the starting point for a new model on a related task.
 We used the DenseNet121 architecture, a convolutional neural network, for this.
 We start by loading the DenseNet121 model pre-trained on the ImageNet dataset.
-We exclude the fully connected layers (`include_top=False`) since we're using the model as a feature extractor.
+We exclude the fully connected layers (include_top=False) since we're using the model as a feature extractor.
 To retain the pre-trained weights and prevent them from being updated during training, we freeze all layers in the base model.
 Next, we add custom layers on top of the base model to adapt it to our specific task.
 We use Global Average Pooling to reduce computational complexity and combat overfitting.
 Then, we add a fully connected layer with 512 units and ReLU activation, followed by Batch Normalization to stabilize training, and Dropout to regularize the network and prevent overfitting.
 The final layer consists of a Dense layer with softmax activation, which outputs probabilities for each of the six classes.

 In both cases, the model is compiled using the Adam optimizer and sparse categorical cross-entropy loss function.
 During training, we use an ImageDataGenerator to preprocess the input images and in some cases perform data augmentation.
 We split the data into training and validation sets and specify the target image size and batch size.
 We train the model for 15 epochs, monitoring both training and validation accuracy to evaluate its performance.
-However, because the transfer learning takes a while and our computer shuts off often, the highest we made it for transfer learning was 13 out of 15 epochs with a of loss: 0.3433, accuracy: 0.8883, val_loss: 0.8454, and val_accuracy: 0.7237.

 After training, we evaluate the model on the validation dataset to assess its loss and accuracy.
 Finally, we visualize the training history by plotting the training and validation loss over epochs using Matplotlib.
 This allows us to analyze the model's learning progress and identify any signs of overfitting or underfitting.
-However, because the model stops and the computer times out at 13 out of 15 epochs, we have had to manually put the training loss and validation loss in a list and then graph it from there.
-And because the computer times out, we can’t run the confusion matrix on the transfer learning model.

 ***Base Model with Data Augmentation*** -